ChitraRangan/WiQAS/README.md

 ### 16:55	-  17:00	Closing Remarks<br/>
 •	Sreekanta Das, Associate Dean, Faculty of Engineering <br/>

-### Registration
+## Registration
 Registration is now closed.

-### Questions?
+## Questions?
 Please ask:
 Tirupati Bolisetti, Ph.
 D., P.Eng.
 (Civil Engineering) <br/>
 Chitra Rangan, Ph.D.
 (Physics) <br/>
 Sreekanta Das, Ph.
 D., P.Eng.
 (Civil Engineering) <br/>

+## Acknowledgements
 This Symposium is jointly sponsored by the the [Faculty of Engineering](https://www.uwindsor.ca/engineering/) and [Faculty of Science](https://www.uwindsor.ca/science/) at the University of Windsor.
 'Quantum Canada 2025' pins are provided thanks to the [Canadian Association of Physicists](https://iyqcda.cap.ca/).
+We thank the volunteers who are involved in running this symposium: